 |Decreased need for sleep||Trouble falling asleep, waking up too early, or sleeping too much|

-|Talking fast about a lot of different things (“flight of ideas”)||Talking very slowly, feeling like you have nothing to say, or forgetting a lot|
+|Talking fast about a lot of different things (“flight of ideas”)||Talking very slowly, feeling unable to find anything to say, or forgetting a lot|

 |Excessive appetite for food, drinking, sex, or other pleasurable activities||Lack of interest in almost all activities|

-|Thinking you can do a lot of things at once without getting tired||Unable to do even simple things|
+|Feeling able to do many things at once without getting tired||Unable to do even simple things|

-|Feeling like you are unusually important, talented, or powerful||Feeling hopeless or worthless, or thinking about death or suicide|
+|Feeling unusually important, talented, or powerful||Feeling hopeless or worthless, or thinking about death or suicide|

 Types of Bipolar Disorder

-- Other Specified and Unspecified Bipolar and Related Disorders is a category that refers to bipolar disorder symptoms that do not match any of the recognized categories.
+“Other specified and unspecified bipolar and related disorders” is a diagnosis that refers to bipolar disorder symptoms that do not match the three major types of bipolar disorder outlined above.